 ATI has a good market position in Africa, based on its scale and the depth and breadth of its underwriting penetration.
-In terms of scale and market share, while ATI is significantly smaller than the large global credit insurers, it is estimated to be one of the top five credit insurers in terms of African exposure.
+In terms of scale and market share, while ATI is significantly smaller than the large global credit insurers, it is estimated to be one of the top ten credit insurers in terms of African exposure.
 In addition, ATI benefits from significant local expertise and understanding in a number of African countries, and underwrites a range of exposures of varying sizes and industry sectors, demonstrating its solid expertise and strong relationships.
 This is supported by the fact that it is owned by a number of African sovereigns, which have an interest in supporting ATI's operations in their respective economies.

 Notwithstanding its good position in the African market, its predominant focus on the region weakens its market position relative to its global credit insurance peers, that write business in a number of countries across the globe, and are therefore less exposed to competitive and market pressures in any one particular region.
 ATI has steadily added new member states to its ownership base, which serves to enhance ATI's relevance and further strengthen its market position.
-During 2019 and thus far in 2021, ATI added five new member states and three new institutional members, for a total of 19 member states and 12 institutional members.
-Capital contributions from new members supported growth in ATI's equity capital over that period, to \$446 million at 30 June 2021, from \$262 million at year-end 2018.
+During 2021 and 2022, ATI added two new member states, for a total of 20 member states and 12 institutional members as at October 2022.
+Capital contributions from new members supported growth in ATI's equity capital over that period, to \$530 million at 30 June 2022, from \$446 million at 30 June 2021.

 ATI's primary means of originating new insurance business is through direct interaction with insureds and intermediaries, such as lenders.
 ATI's strong relationships across the continent, and increasing membership base amongst African states support its direct origination strategy.
 In addition, ATI increasingly distributes through a number of insurance brokers, which provide access to transactions outside of ATI's direct relationships.
+The corporation's ability to grow is net exposure is to some extent limited by the counterparty risk limits at the lenders that benefit from its guarantee.
+This requires ATI to continually broaden its base of lender counterparties.